 If you plan to withdraw (e.g., rollover, lump sum) your DC account in the calendar year in which you reach age 70½ you may be subject to a required minimum distribution and federal income tax.
 Please consult your financial advisor before taking action.

-Call our Customer Service Center with your concerns toll-free at (844) GO-INPRS.
+Call our Member Service Center with your concerns toll-free at (844) GO-INPRS.
 Business hours are Monday through Friday from 8 a.m. to 8 p.m.
-EST, or e-mail questions to email@example.com.
+EST, or e-mail questions to firstname.lastname@example.org.